 Q:I plan to become a police officer.
 Is an associates degree in criminal justice worth pursuing after college.
 Will this degree help me?

 A:Yes, an associate degree in criminal justice will help you prepare for a career as a police officer.
-You can qualify for training in a police academy with this degree.
+You can qualify for training with this degree.
 The program will provide you with fundamental knowledge about the law enforcement field, legal processes, criminal laws, and security measures.
 In most states, a bachelor degree or an associates degree is required to qualify for police careers.